HMS Culloden (Culloden Point, NY)

 Since 1979 the wreck site has been listed on the National Register of Historic Places, which prohibits SCUBA divers from taking artifacts from, or otherwise disturbing the wreck.
 The designated area is a circle with a radius of approximately 200 feet (61 m).

-Please note, the wreck is pretty broken up and is spread out over a large area over a sandy bottom.
+The wreck is pretty broken up and is spread out over a large area over a sandy bottom.
 Most of the artifacts have been recovered, but lucky divers may still be able to find some of the timbers and possibly artifacts that were not recovered.
-To locate the wreck take a compass heading of 330 degrees from the large boulder on the beach.

 Look, take photos, but don't take anything!